davbree/smiling-velociraptor/src/pages/index.md

   - type: hero_section
     section_id: hero
     title: >-
-      This is an Award Winning Agency Based in San Francisco and Focusing on Digital, Identity, and Print Desi??.....
+      ...This is an Award Winning Agency Based in San Francisco and Focusing on Digital, Identity, and Print Desi??.....
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to